Keep it simple

 Obviously Wordcraft can't recommend specific projectors (because we haven't used them all) and different manufacturers provide different projectors under different names in different parts of the world.
 The key thing is to project a large and clear image on a wall or screen in front of you when using DryFire.
 A specification similar to the one below (taken from the Optima GT1080 Darbee projector) should enable you to locate a suitable projector in your area.

-- Short throw type that can be placed low down close to a screen or wall.
+- Short throw or ultra short throw.
+These can be placed low down close to a screen or wall.

 - Resolution: 1080p 1920 x 1080.